LiamJCates/Programming-Notes/C++/Syntax/Statements/Expressions/Operators/Conversions/Standard/Pointer.md

 Pointers can be converted during assignment, initialization, comparison, and other expressions.

+pointers in general allow the following conversions:
+  Null pointers can be converted to pointers of any type Pointers to any type can be converted to void pointers.
+  Pointer upcast: pointers to a derived class can be converted to a pointer of an accessible and unambiguous base class, without modifying its const or volatile qualification.

+For non-fundamental types, arrays and functions implicitly convert to pointers.

 Pointer to classes

 There are two cases in which a pointer to a class can be converted to a pointer to a base class.